Shawn-gitman/Goblin_Game/README.md

 ## Installing

-1. Step One : Clone the repo without checking out a work tree.
+Step One : Clone the repo without checking out a work tree.
 ```
 git clone -n <repo-url>
 ```
-2. Step Two : check out the file.
+Step Two : check out the file.
 ```
 git checkout master -- path/within/repo/to/file
 ```

 ## Running the tests

-No tests required.
+* Run intro.py to see the result of the man shooting bullets to goblins.

 ## Break down into end to end tests